Welcome to my website! I am a fourth-year PhD student in Finance at EPFL & Swiss Finance Institute.

 Abstract: This paper investigates the real effects of climate disclosure requirements.
 I develop a model in which firms are financed by responsible investors who are heterogeneous in their aversion to holding polluting firms and are imperfectly informed about firms' externalities.
 I demonstrate that improving climate disclosure requirements has an ambiguous impact on welfare and pollution due to two different effects.
 First, it reduces the size of the dirty sector.
 Second, it also reshapes firms' shareholder base, resulting in the dirty firm being financed by investors who are, on average, less concerned about pollution thereby undermining the dirty firm's incentives to adopt green technology.
 This challenges the conventional view that improving climate disclosure is beneficial and suggests that some level of greenwashing could be optimal.
 Using data on the staggered adoption of mandatory climate disclosure requirements across countries, I provide supportive empirical evidence of these mechanisms.

-Presentations: EPFL/UNIL PhD Workshop, EPFL/HEC Lausanne Brown Bag, FTG Summer School, SFI Research Days, SFI PhD Workshop.
+Presentations: AFA Poster Session, EPFL/UNIL PhD Workshop, EPFL/HEC Lausanne Brown Bag, FTG Summer School, SFI Research Days, SFI PhD Workshop.

 Presentations: EPFL/UNIL PhD Workshop, EPFL Corporate Finance Roundtable, PhD Summer School on Finance and Product Markets, Rising Scholars Conference on Sustainable Finance, SFI Research Days, SFI PhD Workshop, SGF Conference Poster Session, ZEW Ageing and Sustainable Finance Conference.